Turn a standard closet into an organized space with these DIY plywood closet organizer build plans.

 - Nail gun

-- I used 4 6″ clamps to hold the boards while routering and a 24″ clamp to clamp the cabinet while glueing.
+- I used (4) 6″ clamps to hold the boards while routing and a 24″ clamp to clamp the cabinet while glueing.
 A larger clamp could have been useful too but not necessary.
-I recommend having as many clamps as you can afford because they make life so much easier!

 - Optional: Table saw and Kreg Rip Cut